 Bethlehem Central School District offers Continuing Education courses for the community in the fall and spring of each year.
 Course offerings for the fall and spring semesters are posted in late August and late January.
-Questions about Continuing Education classes can be directed to Scott Carlton (Fall classes) at firstname.lastname@example.org or Kate Burkart (Spring classes) at email@example.com.
+Questions about Continuing Education classes can be directed to Kate Burkart (fall classes) at firstname.lastname@example.org or Tyler Anderson (spring classes) at email@example.com.

-The deadline to register for fall classes is Friday, September 16, 2022.
+The deadline to register for Fall classes is Friday, September 8.

 The Humanities Institute for Lifelong Learning (HILL)